Age of Enlightenment: Philosophy

 Bacon's empiricism and Descartes' rationalist philosophy laid the foundation for enlightenment thinking.
-Descartes' attempt to construct the sciences on a secure metaphysical foundation was not as successful as his method of doubt applied in philosophic areas leading to a dualistic doctrine of mind and matter.
+Descartes' attempt to construct the sciences on a secure metaphysical foundation was not as successful as his method of doubt applied to philosophy, which led to a dualistic doctrine of mind and matter.
 His skepticism was refined by Locke's Essay Concerning Human Understanding (1690) and Hume's writings in the 1740s.
-His dualism was challenged by Spinoza's uncompromising assertion of the unity of matter in his Tractatus (1670) and Ethics (1677).
+Descartes' dualism was challenged by Spinoza's uncompromising assertion of the unity of matter in his Tractatus (1670) and Ethics (1677).

 According to Jonathan Israel, these laid down two distinct lines of Enlightenment thought: first, the moderate variety, following Descartes, Locke, and Christian Wolff, which sought accommodation between reform and the traditional systems of power and faith, and, second, the Radical Enlightenment, inspired by the philosophy of Spinoza, advocating democracy, individual liberty, freedom of expression, and eradication of religious authority.
 The moderate variety tended to be deistic whereas the radical tendency separated the basis of morality entirely from theology.
 Both lines of thought were eventually opposed by a conservative Counter-Enlightenment which sought a return to faith.